petersatsuse/azure-compute-docs/articles/virtual-machines/windows/tutorial-virtual-network.md

 ms.author: jushiman
 ms.custom: mvc, devx-track-azurepowershell
 #Customer intent: As an IT administrator, I want to learn about Azure virtual networks so that I can securely deploy Windows virtual machines and restrict traffic between them.
+# Customer intent: "As an IT administrator, I want to learn how to create and manage virtual networks and associated resources in Azure, so that I can effectively deploy and secure Windows virtual machines for my applications."
 ---

 # Tutorial: Create and manage Azure virtual networks for Windows virtual machines with Azure PowerShell